joyofpw/docker/README.md

 ### Known Issues

-This issues may ocur if the docker container was incorrectly stopped or pruned and restarted.
+These issues may ocur if the docker container was incorrectly stopped or pruned and restarted.

 All the files are stored inside `docker/database`.